mikhailOlson/Soul/Soul/Codex/Codex.md

 ## Executive Summary

 OpenAI Codex OSS transforms Soul from a programming language into a **Universal Programming Orchestrator** — a master compiler that can understand, generate, translate, and optimize code across every programming language, hardware platform, and system architecture.
-By integrating Codex's natural language understanding with Soul's multi-language architecture (Nim, Rust, Haskell, .NET), Soul becomes the first programming environment capable of **true universal computation** where developers can express intent in natural language and have it materialize as optimized, verified, cross-platform code.
+By integrating Codex's natural language understanding with Soul's multi-language architecture (Haxe/Nim, Rust, Haskell, .NET), Soul becomes the first programming environment capable of **true universal computation** where developers can express intent in natural language and have it materialize as optimized, verified, cross-platform code.

 **Key Transformation:**
 - **From**: Language-specific programming with manual translation